 Even with the application of the relevant safety regulations and the implementation of safety devices, certain residual risks can not be avoided.
 These include:

-- Injuries caused by touching any rotating/moving parts. - Injuries caused when changing any parts, blades or accessories.
+Injuries caused by touching any rotating/moving parts.

+- Injuries caused when changing any parts, blades or ac- - Injuries caused by prolonged use of a tool.
+When using any tool for prolonged periods ensure you take regular breaks.